 The Supporting the Australian Curriculum Online programme provides support for teachers to develop flexible learning approaches and integrate digital resources into the classroom.
-It is also significantly enhancing the pool of national, state and territory digital curriculum resources to support all teachers implement the Australian Curriculum.
+It is also significantly enhancing the pool of national, state and territory digital curriculum resources to support all teachers to implement the Australian Curriculum.

 This $38.1 million programme is being delivered through a number of related projects:

 - $10 million to provide support and professional development to teachers to integrate digital curriculum resources into classroom teaching.

 - $11.9 million for sourcing and acquiring digital learning resources to support implementation of the Australian Curriculum in the key learning areas of English, mathematics, science, history, geography, languages and the arts.
 Resources will also support teaching of the cross-curriculum priorities: Aboriginal and Torres Strait Islander histories and cultures, Asia and Australia’s engagement with Asia and sustainability.

 - $7.9 million to support the flexible delivery of language teaching and learning through the development of an online Language Learning Space for the priority Asian languages of Chinese, Indonesian and Japanese

 - $5.4 million for enhancing the existing infrastructure for storage, distribution, discovery and access to digital resources to support the Australian Curriculum.

 - $2.9 million towards maintaining and expanding the use of online national services.